-i These steps largely draw from existing decision-making frameworks and take place as part of a continuous cycle. ii See here for the Department's policy letter on stakeholder engagement iii In addition to the WWC, evidence resources like the Department's Regional Educational Laboratories (RELs) and other federally-funded technical assistance centers may provide summaries of the evidence on various interventions and guidance on how existing research aligns to the ESEA evidence levels discussed in the Part II of this guidance. ^{iv} See here for an implementation planning and monitoring tool.
+i These steps largely draw from existing decision-making frameworks and take place as part of a continuous cycle. ii See here for the Department's policy letter on stakeholder engagement other federally-funded technical assistance centers may provide summaries of the evidence on various interventions and guidance on how existing research aligns to the ESEA evidence levels discussed in the Part II of this guidance. iv

-^v In order to ensure these evaluations of effectiveness produce credible results, SEAs or LEAs can leverage Department of Education technical assistance, including working with local RELs to plan, implement, and conduct evaluations and/or by using supporting resources like this free software to simplify analysis and reporting of evaluation results.

-^{vi} The effectiveness of the intervention is measured in a rigorous study (e.g. one that allows for causal inference) as the difference between the average outcomes for the two groups in the study.

-^{vii} Causal inference is the process of drawing a conclusion that an activity or intervention was likely to have affected an outcome.
+- ^v In order to ensure these evaluations of effectiveness produce credible results.
+SEAs or LEAs can leverage Department of Education technical assistance, including working with local RELs to plan, implement, and conduct evaluations and/or by using supporting resources like this free software to simplify analysis and reporting of evaluation results. - vi The effectiveness of the intervention is measured in a rigorous study (e.g. one that allows for causal inference) as the difference between the average outcomes for the two groups in the study. - vii Causal inference is the process of drawing a conclusion that an activity or intervention was likely to have affected an outcome.